tranminhanh1512/CS-330/README.md

 </table>

 ### 2. Naming conventions
 Naming conventions in C++ are not enforced by intepreter or compiler.
-They follow the standards withi the C++ community.
+They follow the standards within the C++ community.
 Below are some naming conventions in C++:
 - CamelCase: used for variables and functions.
 - PascalCase: used for classes and types.
 - Upper case with underscore: used for constants or macro.